PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Conclusion

 \section{Conclusion}

-In this paper, we propose PRISM, a unified framework for real-world image dehazing.
-We introduce Proximal Scattered Atmosphere Reconstruction (PSAR) to jointly optimize the clear scene and scattering variables via an unfolded proximal process.
-To bridge the severe synthetic-to-real domain gap, we design an online non-uniform haze synthesis pipeline and a Selective Self-Distillation Adaptation (SSDA) scheme.
-This enables the model to selectively distill high-quality targets and audit residual haze for continuous self-refinement.
-Extensive experiments confirm that PRISM shows strong competitiveness on real-world benchmark, delivering reliable, less artifact restorations in complex real-world scenes.
+In this paper, we propose PRISM, a unified understanding and restoration framework for real-world image dehazing.
+In PRISM, we introduce Proximal Scattering Atmosphere Reconstruction (PSAR) to jointly optimize the clear scene and scattering variables via an unfolded proximal process.
+To bridge the synthetic-to-real domain gap, we design an online non-uniform haze synthesis pipeline and a Selective Self-Distillation Adaptation (SSDA) scheme.
+This enables quality-gated real-image adaptation while using estimated scattering variables to regularize residual haze removal.
+Experiments show that PRISM is competitive under the adopted real-world dehazing protocol, delivering dehazed results with fewer artifacts in complex scenes.